Washi1337/AsmResolver/README.md

 - Special thanks to all the people who contributed [directly with code commits](https://github.com/Washi1337/AsmResolver/graphs/contributors) or monetarily via [GitHub sponsors](https://github.com/sponsors/Washi1337).

-- Special thanks to the people at [@MonoMod](https://github.com/MonoMod) for helping with .NET 3.5 compatibility.
+- Special thanks to the people at [@MonoMod](https://github.com/MonoMod) for helping with .NET Framework 3.5 compatibility.

 - Another big thank you to all the people that suggested new features, provided feedback on the API design, have done extensive testing, and/or reported bugs on the [issue board](https://github.com/Washi1337/AsmResolver/issues), by e-mail, or through DMs.